 If a developer fails to meet the agreed move-in date, your first step should be to consult your contract.
 Often, contracts for off plan homes include clauses addressing delays.
 These might offer compensation or allow for contract cancellation without penalty.
 Communicate directly with the developer to understand the delay's cause and revised timelines.
 It's wise to keep your mortgage provider informed, as prolonged delays might affect your mortgage offer.

 With freehold, you own both the property and the land indefinitely.
 New build flats are typically leasehold, while houses are usually freehold.
-It's crucial to clarify this before proceeding, as it affects your ownership rights and responsibilities.
+Get this clarification this before proceeding, as it affects your ownership rights and responsibilities.

 What are the long-term prospects of new build homes?